 Manela has held fellowships from the National Endowment for the Humanities, the American Academy of Arts & Sciences, and the American Council of Learned Societies, among others, and was a Burkhardt Fellow at the Radcliffe Institute for Advanced Study.
-He is also co-editor of a book series on Global and International History for Cambridge University Press.

 - The Development Century: A Global History (co-editor and contributor).
 Cambridge: Cambridge University Press, 2018.